 Sounds great, doesn’t it?
 So what can you build into your life that can help you work towards this?
 Here are some ideas.

 Have a think about some of the key things you know you need to do or to happen every day to make you feel fulfilled.
 This will be unique to you and factors in your emotional, social and physical needs.
 It could be exercising, doing something creative, reading or spending time with a friend.

-It’s easy to miss what might actually be affecting you mental wellbeing when your days and weeks are so busy.
-Therefore, a wellbeing ‘recipe’ or checklist could be a good place to start.
+It’s easy to miss what might be affecting your mental wellbeing when your days and weeks are so busy.
+So a wellbeing ‘recipe’ or checklist could be a good place to start.

 2. Learn something new

 Learning new things throughout your life opens doors, boosts self-esteem and builds social relationships.
 These are all great components for good mental wellbeing.
 Furthermore, setting goals and working towards them is linked to higher levels of wellbeing.

 Learning doesn’t have to stop after formal education.
 There are opportunities everywhere to expand your mind and horizons.

 - Read a book you wouldn’t normally read.
 For example, if you always choose fiction, choose a non-fiction book.
 Or if that’s not to your tastes, choose a novel in a different genre for a change.

 - Do the mind games in the newspaper — like crosswords and Sudoku.
 Learn how to do the cryptic crossword if you’re already a dab hand at the standard ones.

 - Sign up for a course — drawing, dancing, cooking, learning a language — choose something you’ve always fancied doing.